ianwills-splunk/msgraphforentra/manual_readme_content.md

 -   Non-Interactive Auth - It is used to determine the authentication method.
 If it is checked then non-Interactive auth will be used otherwise interactive auth will be used.
 Whenever this checkbox is toggled then the test connectivity action must be run again.
-NOTE: Non-Interactive Auth be checked for Certificate Based Authentication.
+NOTE: Non-Interactive Auth must be checked for Certificate Based Authentication.
 -   Certificate Thumbprint - Obtained from Microsoft Entra, after uploading certificate.
 -   Certificate Private Key - Certificate Private Key in PEM format.
 -   Timeout - It is used to make configurable timeout for all actions.